 Students who want to study in Italy and Italians who have studied abroad requiring a consular Dichiarazione di valore.

 Artists, teachers, athletes applying for a visa to Italy.

 To use Italian translations of foreign records in Italy you need to obtain a certificazione di conformità della traduzione at the Italian consulate having jurisdiction over your foreign document.

-Sometimes this is also called 'translation legalization by the Consulate' or 'visto/timbro per traduzione conforme'.
+Sometimes this is also called 'translation legalization by the Consulate' or 'visto/timbro per traduzione conforme' or 'translation authentication'.

-This service may be offered in person by appointment or by mail, and the fee is €13 per page.
+This service is offered in person by appointment or by mail, and the fee is €13 per page.
 Check your Consulate requirements.

 I will prepare your translations to be certified at the relevant Consulate for use in Italy or in an Italian Consulate in a different country.